A Catalytic Force to Bless Southern Arizona and the World

 Welcome to Pantano Christian Church.
 You’ll often see people being baptized during a weekend service because we hold a high view regarding water baptism.
 Baptism is an ancient practice that Jesus submitted himself to and commanded his followers to practice.
 The early church in the book of Acts modeled baptism for us because it has powerful significance to the one being baptized and as a statement of commitment to others.
 When a person is baptized he or she makes a declaration or vow to God, to themselves and others, to wholeheartedly follow Jesus.

-If you would like to schedule a baptism, have specific questions or just want to talk to someone about baptism, please visit The Connecting Place after any weekend service or call the office at 520.298.5395.
+If you would like to schedule a baptism, have specific questions or just want to talk to someone about baptism, please visit Starting Point after any Sunday service or call the office at 520.298.5395.
 We’d love to talk to you about this decision.

 A WEDDING CEREMONY